Healthcare and life sciences in London

-The diverse life sciences and healthcare hub in London is a rich, connected ecosystem, providing an unrivalled gateway to the rest of the UK and the wider international community.
+The diverse healthcare and life sciences London hub is a rich, connected ecosystem, providing an unrivalled gateway to the rest of the UK and the wider international community.

 London benefits from excellence and expertise within academia, industry and the National Health Service (NHS) and is a dynamic hub for spinouts, scaling companies and investment.